Nomad-Media/samples-python/user/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Deletes a user's data.](ref:deleteuserdata)
+> For more information about the API calls used go to [Delete User Data](https://developer.nomad-cms.com/docs/delete-user-data)

 ## Delete User Dislikes Data